 Dr Matshidiso Moeti

-In recognition of her excellent service to humanity, Dr Moeti has received many accolades including an Honorary Fellowship from London School of Hygiene & Tropical Medicine and an Honorary Doctorate of Science from the University of Health and Allied Sciences in Ghana.
+In recognition of her excellent service to humanity, Dr Moeti has received many accolades and honorary fellowships from renowned academic intuitions.
 She is a great champion for women in leadership in global health.